reMarkable/cobalt/README.md

 *analyzer_private_key.pem.e2e_test* and
 *analyzer_public_key.pem.e2e_test*.
-But for running Cobalt in any other environment we do not want to check in a private key into source control and so we ask each developer to generate thier own key pair.
+But for running Cobalt in any other environment we do not want to check in a private key into source control and so we ask each developer to generate their own key pair.

 `./cobaltb.py keygen`